dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/AlgebraQualNotes.md

 Discuss representations of $\ZZ$, the infinite cyclic group.
 What is the group algebra of $\ZZ$?

-What is the connection
-\todo[inline]{Incomplete question}

 ### Question 8.33
 What is a Lie group?
 Define a unitary representation.
-What is the Peter–
+What is the Peter–Weyl theorem?
-Weyl theorem?
 What is the Lie algebra?
 The Jacobi identity?
 What is the adjoint representation of a Lie algebra?